-Smoke-free products or SFPs - The term PMI primarily uses to refer to all of its products that are not combustible tobacco products, such as heat-notburn, e-vapor, and oral nicotine.
-In addition, SFPs include wellness and healthcare products as well as consumer accessories such as lighters and matches.
+Smoke-free products (SFPs) - The term PMI uses to refer to all of its products that provide nicotine without combusting tobacco, such as heat-not-burn, e-vapor, and oral smokeless, and that therefore generate far lower levels of harmful chemicals.
+As such, these products have the potential to present less risk of harm versus continued smoking.

-Sustainable Tobacco Supply Chain (STSC) framework
+Sustainable Tobacco Supply Chain (STSC) framework -

-- This approach, introduced in 2022, focuses on the full life cycle of tobacco production and targets actions toward the tobacco we purchase and use in our products.
-It introduces the concept of eligible farm base, a preselection of farmers from PMI's suppliers' farm base, who may supply tobacco to PMI, as defined below. - 1.
-Total farm base of contracted farmers: All contracted tobacco farmers who are by default subject to our ALP program and thus farm-by-farm monitoring.
+This approach, introduced in 2022, focuses on the full life cycle of tobacco production, and targets actions toward the tobacco we purchase and use in our products.
+It introduces the concept of eligible farm base, a preselection of farmers from PMI's suppliers' farm base, who may supply tobacco to PMI, as defined below.

+- 1. Total farm base of contracted farmers: All contracted tobacco farmers who are by default subject to our ALP program and thus farm-by-farm monitoring.
 Only a subset of these contracted farmers end up supplying tobacco used in PMI's packed products, with the remainder providing tobacco to other companies. - 2.
 Eligible farm base of contracted farmers: The eligible farm base is composed of that subset of tobacco farmers who have been preselected by suppliers based on their compliance with PMI's ALP Code requirements.
-This preselection takes into consideration farmers' past year performance related to addressing child labor or forced labor issues, minimum wage payment, decent accommodation for workers, and access to personal protective equipment (except for newly contracted farmers for which such information is not available). - 3.
+This preselection takes into consideration farmers' past-year performance related to addressing child labor or forced labor issues, minimum wage payment, decent accommodation for workers, and access to personal protective equipment (except for newly contracted farmers for which such information is not available). - 3.
 Contracted farmers supplying tobacco to PMI: This corresponds to the portion of the eligible farm base whose tobacco is, ultimately, included in PMI's products.

-Wellness and healthcare products - Primarily consist of products associated with inhaled therapeutics and oral and intra-oral delivery systems that are included in the operating results of PMI's new Wellness and Healthcare business.
-Vectura Fertin Pharma.
+Wellness and healthcare products: The term we use to primarily refer to products associated with inhaled therapeutics and oral and intra-oral delivery systems that are included in the operating results of PMI's wellness and healthcare business.